-Every antique furniture enthusiast has heard of the name Gillows, due to the very high standard of craftsmanship and unique design of the pieces of furniture they constructed.
+Every antique furniture enthusiast has heard of the name Gillows of Lancaster, due to the very high standard of craftsmanship and unique design of the pieces of furniture they constructed.
 Robert Gillow was the founder of Gillows and began cabinet making and finishing furniture from 1731 onwards after he had finished his apprenticeship as a joiner and cabinet maker.
 He actually became a Freeman of Lancaster in the year 1728 and went into business partnership with George Haresnape.
-He had two sons who joined him in his business Richard and Robert.
+He had two sons who joined him in his business, Richard and Robert.
 These two sons expanded the business to London to where many of the wealthiest buyers lived and this is where the firm quickly got recognized to be one the best cabinet makers of their time.
-In the 1740s, Gillows chartering ships to import mahogany from the west indies and Jamaica and this is why the timber used was of such good quality as it was old slowly grown solid woods, woods you cannot see in today’s marketplace.
+In the 1740s, Gillows chartered ships, to import Mahogany from the west indies and Jamaica.
+This is why the timber used was of such good quality, as it was old slowly grown solid woods, woods you cannot see in today’s marketplace.

-Amazingly not only did the produce there own fantastic designs but they also used other well known designs such as Chippendale, Sheraton and Hepplewhite.
+Amazingly not only did the produce there own fantastic designs, they also used other well known designers such as Chippendale, Sheraton and Hepplewhite.
 They also were creators of unique furniture like the trou-madame, a ladies version of a billiard table.
 It invented the extending telescopic dining table, the revolving top library table and secretaire drawers.

 The Davenport desk was one of their most famous inventions, a small ladies desk first produced for captain Davenport.
 Gillows also made linen presses, chest of drawers, small occasional tables all the way to coffins.
 This lead to them becoming one of the richest families in England of the time.